markd2/MarkDnD/ReptileGod/dungeon-handouts/d-27-altar-of-evil.md

 HOW -
 WHY - Since conversion, he's been assigned the task of figuring (with Gareth) out why
       some folks convert, and some don't.
 He's been unable to do that.
-This also contributed to his genera insanity
+This also contributed to his general insanity

 ---